-Feeling stuck at home, maxing on screen time, lacking social interactions, and hitting the wall of Zoom is contributing to severe burnout.
-And what’s more, while burnout is rising at all levels, we found individual contributors to be 3x more likely than their managers to feel burned out right now.
+Feeling stuck at home, maxing on screen time, and hitting the wall of Zoom are contributing to severe burnout.
+And what’s more, we found individual contributors to be 3x more likely than their managers to be experiencing burnout right now.

 “Because I am home all the time, I’m expected to work and be responsive any time.
-I am always in working mode and end up working continuously.” - Manager, Big 5 Bank
+I am always in work mode and end up working continuously.” - Manager, Big 5 Bank

-Most of the people we talked to expressed that they’re finding it hard to recreate a boundary between their working and personal lives.
-Young professionals in particular have struggled to define their “cut off” and feel uncomfortable pushing back on the longer hours and shifting expectations of their availability.
-Many even mentioned a growing resentment of their colleagues with kids who they see as being granted more flexibility, while those without children feel their perceived free time is often viewed as available for work.
+Young professionals in particular are struggling to define their “cut off”, feeling uncomfortable to push back on longer hours.
+Many also mentioned a resentment towards their colleagues with kids who they see as being given more flexibility, while those without children feel their perceived free time is often viewed as available for work.

-Preventing burnout goes beyond policies and support infrastructure; leaders need to consider their role in preventing and reversing burnout:
+It's clear solving burnout goes beyond standard policies for support.
+Leaders need to more closely consider their role at preventing and reversing burnout:

 Last week, SHIFT was invited to PwC’s Rise Up Summit, a global event that showcased innovative approaches to helping companies get through the pressures of the pandemic.